Topics The 10th Japan-Taiwan Pharmaceutical Exchange Conference" was held

-On October 20, 2022, the "10th Taiwan-Japan Pharmaceutical Exchange Conference" was held at the Nihonbashi Life Science Building (Chuo-ku, Tokyo).
-The day was conducted in a hybrid format of on-site and online, and was the first time in three years since 2019 that the event was held in person.
-Thirty-four participants from Taiwanese authorities and industry, including Mr. Wu Shu-mei, Chief of the Food and Drug Administration (TFDA) of the Ministry of Health and Welfare, came to Japan to participate in the conference.
+The "10th Taiwan-Japan Pharmaceutical Conference" was held on October 20, 2022, at the Nihonbashi Life Science Building (Chuo-ku, Tokyo).
+The event was held in a hybrid format of on-site and online, and was the first time in three years since 2019 that it was held in person.
+Thirty-four participants from the Taiwan Food and Drug Administration (TFDA), Ministry of Health and Welfare (MOHW), and other Taiwanese authorities and industries attended the conference.

-Group photo of local participants on the day
+Group photo of local participants on the day Group photo of local participants on the day

 This conference marks the 10th anniversary since the first "Japan-Taiwan Pharmaceutical Exchange Conference" was held in Taipei in December 2013.
 The occasion for the inauguration was the signing on November 5, 2013 of an arrangement (abbreviated as "Japan-Taiwan Pharmaceutical Regulatory Cooperation Arrangement") between the Japan Association for Taiwan Relations (Japanese side) and the Association for Relations with the East Asia Region (now the Taiwan-Japan Relations Association, Taiwan side) for the establishment of a framework for cooperation on the regulation of medical products.
 The main contents of this agreement include the establishment of a platform for mutual understanding and cooperation on pharmaceutical regulations between Japan and Taiwan, as well as requests for cooperation from the regulatory authorities of Japan and Taiwan.